Valley of Fire State Park: Geology

-Complex uplifting and faulting of the region, followed by extensive erosion, have created the present landscape.
+Complex uplifting and faulting of the region, followed by extensive erosion, have created the landscape.
 The rough floor and jagged walls of the park contain brilliant formations of eroded sandstone and sand dunes more than 150 million years old.
 Other important rock formations include limestones, shales, and conglomerates.

 History

 Prehistoric inhabitants of the Valley of Fire included the Ancestral Puebloans, also known as the Anasazi, who were farmers from the nearby fertile Moapa Valley.
-Their approximate span of occupation has been dated from 300 BC to 1150 AD.
+Their approximate occupation span has been dated from 300 BC to 1150 AD.
 Their visits probably involved hunting, food gathering, and religious ceremonies, although scarcity of water would have limited their stay.
 Fine examples of rock art (petroglyphs) left by these ancient peoples can be found at several sites within the park.

-The creation of Valley of Fire State Park began with transfer of 8760 acre of federal land to the state of Nevada in 1931.
+The creation of Valley of Fire State Park began with the transfer of 8760 acre of federal land to the state of Nevada in 1931.
 Work on the park was initiated by the Civilian Conservation Corps in 1933.
 During the years of their employment, which continued into the early 1940s, the CCC workers built campgrounds, trails, stone visitor cabins, ramadas, and roads.
 The park opened in 1934; it achieved official designation by the state legislature in 1935.